 Totals | 292.66 | $ 16,177 | $ 490 | - | $ 16,668 |

-Nails cost for framing walls of basement is not included.
+Nails cost for framing the walls of the basement is not included.

-Cost of material includes floor sheathing roof and walls
+The cost of material includes floor sheathing, roof and walls

 Table 3‑16 Labor Of Normalized Trades And Cost Of Materials